slabgorb/fantasy-language-maker/README.md

 Requires an installation of the Python programming language version 3 http://www.python.org

-This version requires both nltk and spacy for natural language processing.
+This version requires both nltk for natural language processing.

-To install these packages after python is installed:
+To install nltk after python is installed:

 ```
 pip3 install nltk
 python3 -m nltk.downloader all
-pip3 install spacy
-python3 -m spacy download en_core_web_sm
 ```

 To run: